Polyendocrine Metabolic Ovarian Syndrome/Polycystic Ovarian Syndrome Solutions

-If you have PCOS, you’re probably used to being told one of three things:
+If you have PCOS, you’ve probably been told one (or more) of these things:

-But my cycles are all over the place.
+But my cycles are all over the place (if you even have a cycle).

 If that sounds familiar, I want you to know this first: